Foreclosure and Short Sale Taxes

 The IRS says there is no free lunch when it comes to taxes.
 If you transfer title on your home, whether voluntarily through a warranty deed or grant deed, or involuntarily through foreclosure, you have sold your home.
 You might be subject to taxes, even if you sold your home at a loss, either on a short sale or by foreclosure.

 It doesn't seem fair.
 What's worse is you might not even find out that you owe taxes until the day you open your mail to find a 1099.
-Bear in mind not all 1099s mean you will pay income tax, either.
+Bear in mind that not all 1099s mean you will pay income tax, either.
 The banks send 1099s as a routine matter.

 I spoke with Julian Block, an attorney in Larchmont, NY, who has been cited by The New York Times as a leading tax professional.
-Here is what he has to say about taxes, gains, and losses on distressed sales such as foreclosures and short sales:
+Here is what he has to say about taxes, gains, and losses on distressed sales such as foreclosures and short sales.

 Julian Block on Gains and Losses